FUNDINGPIPS ARTICLE Β· RULES

 • IP address location

 If restriction is detected: checkout fails with error message.
 No charge processed.
-You see a notification that your location isn't supported.
+You see a notification that your location is not supported.
+This is the fastest signal: if checkout completes, your country is supported at the billing-address level.

 At KYC verification